wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Frequently Asked Questions ==

+= Where do I see the data? =

+In the admin page, under CF7's top level "Contact" admin menu.
+Look for "Contact" -> "Database"

+= What is the Excel Internet Query Export Option? =

+This option exports a file that you can open in MS Excel.
+Unlike other exports, it is does contain the data, but creates an internet connection to the plug page to extract the data.
+The data can be refreshed from directly withing Excel so there is no need to do an export every time there is new data.

+= What is the difference between UTF-8 and UTF-16LE Export files? =

+Try UTF-8 first and only use UTF-16LE if it does not work.
+UTF-8 is generally good for most Microsoft Excel installation and all non-Excel spreadsheets that import CSV.
+But in some cases Excel will not show non-western latin characters properly from UTF-8.
+In that case, you can use UTF-16LE (actually a TSV - tab separated values) but there is a downside.
+The UTF-16LE format cannot handle new lines inside of entries.
+Therefore the plugin converts new lines to spaces.
+In other words, if you have a form with a text area where people enter multi-line input, the returns are converted to spaces in UTF-16LE but are preserved in UTF-8.

 = What is the name of the table where the data is stored? =

 wp_CF7DBPlugin_SUBMITS
-Note: if you changed your WordPress MySql table prefix from the default "wp_" to something else, then this table will also have that prefix ($wpdb->prefix)
+Note: if you changed your WordPress MySql table prefix from the default "wp_" to something else, then this table will also have that prefix insted of "wp_" ($wpdb->prefix)

 = If I uninstall the plugin, what happens to its data in the database? =